boy in blue checkered shirt

 While there is still debate as to whether or not a true technology addiction exists, Robert Lustig, a professor of pediatrics focused on endocrinology at the University of Southern California and author of The Hacking of the American Mind, believes that the answer is an unequivocal yes.

-Lustig, who studies what the brain does when it is addicted to anything, be it sugar or heroin, has found that the brain responds to technology in the same way that it responds to other addictive substances.
+“It’s not a drug, but it might as well be.
+It works the same way … it has the same results,” he said [3].
+Lustig, who studies what the brain does when it is addicted to anything, be it sugar or heroin, has found that the brain responds to technology in the same way that it responds to other addictive substances. ”Technology, like all other ‘rewards,’ can overrelease dopamine, overexcite and kill neurons, leading to addiction,” he said [3].

-The overuse of technology puts more stress on the brain, causing it to release higher amounts of cortisol, which kills neurons in the memory center of the brain.
 It can also cause the prefrontal cortex, or the “executive” part of the brain, to deactivate.
 This part of the brain normally limits dopamine and our sense of pleasure or reward.
 When it is inactive, our brains get used to the higher amount of dopamine and want us to continue to seek out the substance or habit.

+He notes that adolescents are particularly susceptible because their prefrontal cortex is the last part of the brain to develop.
 “Any force in our lives, whether it is substance or behavior that is ubiquitous, toxic, abused and has negative impacts on society requires some form of societal intervention,” he said.
 “Technology addiction clearly meets the bar.”
 [3]

+Jenny Radesky, a developmental-behavioral pediatrician who wrote the screen time guidelines for the American Academy of Pediatrics, says that they don’t use the term “addiction” for early childhood, but instead “functional impairment”.
 Research shows that screen time interferes with fundamental aspects of healthy childhood development, including sleep, healthy eating, and what are called “serve and return” moments.
 These are moments when parents respond to babies seeking assurance and connection with eye contact, smiles, and words, which helps the baby’s brain develop.

-The Parent-Ten Dynamic
+The Parent-Teen Dynamic

 In addition to their report, Common Sense Media also released the result of a poll entitled Dealing with Devices: The Parent-Teen Dynamic.
-The results of the poll stated that 72 percent of teenagers feel the need to immediately respond to texts and other social media messages, 78 percent check their devices at least every hour, and half of them feel they are addicted to their mobile device [4].
+The results of the poll stated that 72 percent of teenagers feel the need to immediately respond to texts and other social media messages, 78 percent check their devices at least every hour, and half of them feel they are addicted to their mobile devices [4].

+These numbers may, however, be slightly exaggerated.
+According to AAP pediatrician Dr. David Hill, a true addiction is determined by compulsive behavior.
 “Is the kid getting enough sleep?
 Exercise?
-Actual face time with friends and family?
+Actual FaceTime with friends and family?
 Is homework getting done?
 These are the questions you need to ask.
 Any kind of compulsive activity, whether it be gambling or internet use, really boils down to the displacement of other things,” he says [5].

+He argues that it is difficult to say that a child or teen is addicted to something if everything else is getting done.
 He does admit, however, that true phone addiction does exist, and it is known as problematic internet use (PIU).
 Alongside it, there is Internet Gaming Disorder.
 The percentage of children affected by either of these issues, however, is less than ten percent [5].

 How is Technology Affecting Our Kids?

 So perhaps your child doesn’t have a full-blown technology addiction, but that doesn’t mean that they are not being affected by technology use.
-Studies have shown that moderate to high screen time for children, that is four or more hours per day, lowers their overall psychological well being.
+Studies have shown that moderate to high screen time for children, that is four or more hours per day, lowers their overall psychological well-being.

 Too much screen time may also be making your kids moody and lazy.
 Studies have shown that spending too much time staring at a screen affects your child’s body clock, which can lead to a number of health issues including hormone imbalance and brain inflammation [6].
+Using phones late at night has also been associated with an increased risk of mental illness among adolescents, and depletes their mental reserves [6,7]

 High technology usage may also be reducing the amount of physical activity your child is getting since they are spending more time sitting inside on their devices instead of running around outside with their friends.
 This could lead to obesity and other related health problems [8].